fabulous-dev/Fabulous/docs/index.md

    iOS only:     dotnet new fabulous-app -n SqueakyApp --Android=false WPF only:     dotnet new fabulous-app -n SqueakyApp --WPF --Android=false --iOS=false

-5. If you are using Visual Studio for Mac and you want to start with File -> New make sure you target ".NE Standard" to add the references to Fabulous:
+5. If you are using Visual Studio for Mac and you want to start with File -> New, make sure you target ".NET Standard" to add the references to Fabulous:

        File -> New Solution